In this guide, we will cover:

 Next, you can drop your generated images into canva, and export in the right dimensions.
 Then add them to your Spotify bio!

-Keep releasing songs until you have at least five of them live on streaming services.
-Once you do, it’s time to create a playlist for your artist.
+Keep releasing songs until you have 5-10 of them live on streaming services.
+Once you do, it's time to create a playlist for your artist.

 I'll use Spotify as an example, as it is the biggest platform.